 There are many potential benefits for sharing research data.
 The AWTI mentions three categories of possible positive impact: science, society (and business) and the cost-benefit relation.

 - Science.
 AWTI stresses the advantages that proper research data management and sharing research data can have on the scientific advancement of individual researchers.
 Transparency, verifiability, efficiency.
 Although not mentioned in the AWTI report, there is evidence that sharing research data with publications increases scientific impact (Pronk et al, 2016; Whitlock, M, 2010).
 Outreach might extend into other research areas (Chao, 2011).
 The reputation of a researcher may grow by good sharing practices, which may lead to new collaborations.

 - Society and businesses will benefit from the (free) sharing of research data.
 The fast pharmaceutical response to the ZIKA virus, and the collaboration between science and this industry on malaria treatments, are only two examples of this benefit.
 For Wageningen University & Research it is easy to see how society and businesses can profit from the research data generated and created.

 - Cost-benefit.
 The AWTI acknowledges that costs will increase because data management, preparing data for sustainable storage and re-use and the data infrastructure itself, require time and money.
 Financial benefits seem to be less clear for individual researchers.
 However, it is not hard to see that an organization, like ours, can profit from continuity in using, and the re-use of, data.
-Currently, the National Coordination Point RDM is performing a cost-benefit analysis to detect opportunities for research groups and individual researchers.
+Currently, the pay for an essay is performing a cost-benefit analysis to detect opportunities for research groups and individual researchers.
 We will of course report on the results of this study by the end of this year.